 Having a positive attitude to life and equipping yourself with weapons such as confidence in your abilities can paralyze fear.
 Not being able to express yourself confidently will not only rub you of your respect before your team members, but it will also keep you at the rung of the ladder.
 You’ll be a man taking a solo walk instead of a general leading the pack.
 If you ever get feedback, they will taste sore like a meal lacking the essential ingredient.
 You won’t be trusted to deliver because you’ll have shown everybody consistently that your confidence is low.
 Brace up and be confident.

 7. Manage that Life!

-  All work and no play makes Jack a dull boy; all work and no leisure

-  gives Zack a boring life… that’s new!
+All work and no play makes Jack a dull boy; all work and no leisure gives Zack a boring life… that’s new!
 But the message is not new to you.

-  If the drive for diligence, confidence, success and every positive

-  attributes live in your BODY, you should treat that body like Buckingham

-  Palace.
-Give it a treat or it will demand treatment from you, and break

-  down.
-Health of your body and mind is essential.
-The journey from

-  employment to retirement is a marathon.
-It’s not a Fast and Furious

-  race, so quit contending with Usain Bolt.
-Keep your body nourished and

-  balanced to take you through the marathon.
+If the drive for diligence, confidence, success, and every positive attribute lives in your BODY, you should treat that body like Buckingham Palace.
+Give it a treat, or it will demand treatment from you, and break down.
+The health of your body and mind is essential.
+The journey from employment to retirement is a marathon.
+It’s not a Fast and Furious race, so quit contending with Usain Bolt.
+Keep your body nourished and balanced to take you through the marathon.

 It is essential that you manage all these qualities and keep them handy.

-  Being managed is basic, managing others is intermediate, managing

-  yourself and others is premium.
+Being managed is basic, managing others is intermediate, managing yourself and others are premium.